 Make Wellness a Priority During the Holidays and Winter Months

 During the winter months, darkness comes earlier in the day, colder weather sets in, and the commitments of the holidays can leave a person feeling sad, anxious, and/or overwhelmed.
 That’s why it’s especially important to focus on your well-being even when it doesn’t seem easy.
-Below are some tips to maintaining wellness during the winter months and holidays.

 Get enough sleep (a minimum of 7 hours).